Stochastic flows and Poisson representations for the block masses of the $\Lambda$-coalescent with dust : moment asymptotics and large deviation estimates: Introduction

 \textit{Flows of subordinators.} While $\Lambda$-Fleming-Viot flows model constant size populations, flows of subordinators (the flow version of CSBPs) model populations with similar dynamics but non-constant size.
-Their genealogy has also been studied \cite{ref29surveyb} and, in that context, a similar problem to ours is studied in \cite{foucartmamallein2019,foucartmohle2022} via the inverse flow, using technics available in that context.
-They study the non-exchangeable coalescent process, called \textit{consecutive coalescent}, describing the genealogy in their case and show that, as $t$ goes to infinity, the sizes of $t$-families converge to the jumps sizes of an explicit subordinator.
-That interesting behavior, that differs strongly from our case, seems to be related to the independence of subpopulations enjoyed by the case of non-constant size populations, leading to such Poisson structure for families.
-In our case, a difficulty is that we are considering a sequence of ordered random variables arising from a complex structure that results in strong dependency in the system.
-This feature appears in several probabilistic models and developing tools that can efficiently address it is a motivation in itself.
+Their genealogy has also been studied \cite{ref29surveyb} and, in that context, a similar problem to ours is studied in \cite{foucartmamallein2019,foucartmohle2022} via the inverse flow.
+In contrast to our setting, the independence enjoyed by subpopulations in the non-constant size case leads to a Poisson structure for the $t$-families, making the analysis more tractable.
+In our case, the ordered block masses arise from an exchangeable structure that results in strong dependencies, and developing tools that can efficiently address this feature is a motivation in itself.

 \textit{Evolving coalescent.} A realization of the $\Lambda$-coalescent can be seen as the genealogical structure of a population sampled at a given time.
 By letting the sampling time evolve forward in time, one obtains a Markov process of genealogical structures called the \textit{evolving coalescent}, see for example \cite{10.1214/EJP.v17-2378,10.1214/EJP.v19-3332,kerstingwakolbinger2020}.
-Finding the appropriate representation and spate space for this Markov process is non-trivial and several approaches have been proposed \cite{treevalued2013,10.1214/18-EJP166,10.1214/20-AAP1641}.
+Finding the appropriate representation and state space for this Markov process is non-trivial and several approaches have been proposed \cite{treevalued2013,10.1214/18-EJP166,10.1214/20-AAP1641}.
 In the present paper, the $\Lambda$-coalescent (in the case with dust) is seen as a function of the flow of inverses starting at $0$.
 Provided that one consistently constructs the flow of inverses starting at all times (along with its Poisson background), this would yield another construction of the evolving coalescent in the case with dust, and the Poisson representation from Theorem \ref{represwktviamut} would naturally extend to the masses of blocks of the evolving coalescent.